 As for my novels, they're all stand-alone.
 Each one has different characters, a different paranormal element, different themes, and a different blend of genres.
 I consider them all to be paranormal, psychological thrillers, but I call them "Horror with Heart" because I think that's catchier.
 You can sample my novels on this website or by using the "look inside" feature on Amazon.
 If you end up reading one, please consider leaving a review on Amazon.

 Thanks for stopping in,

-I've moved around some, but I'm originally from the Texas Panhandle.
+I've moved around quite a bit, but I'm originally from the Texas Panhandle.
 That's where I grew up, went to college, and started my career as an engineer.
-At 31, I took a job in Boston and moved across the country to experience big city life in New England.
+At 31, I took a job in Boston and moved across the country to experience life in New England.
 Five years later, I went rural.
 Very rural.
 I moved to the Northeast Kingdom of Vermont, bought twenty-something wooded acres on the side of a mountain, and built a modest log cabin to live in, just me and my dog.
 After a year or two in my remote cabin, inspired by things that go bump in the night and my love of reading, I wrote a horror novel.
-I wrote it on a whim, but the act of writing really caught hold of me.
+I wrote it on a whim, really, but the act of writing caught hold of me.
 I kept at it, studied the craft, joined critique groups, and then kept at it some more.

 Now, three decades, several novels, and five interstate moves since my days in Texas, I live in downtown San Diego, California.
 It's a drastically different setting and lifestyle than any place else I've lived, but what's life without variety?